McLibel case: High Court

 The case was adjudicated by Mr Justice Rodger Bell.
 On 19 June 1997, Bell delivered his more than 1,000-page judgment largely in favour of McDonald's, finding the claims that McDonald's was responsible for starvation and deforestation were false and libellous.
 The ruling was summarized by a 45-page paper read in court.
 Steel and Morris were found liable on several points, but the judge also found some of the points in the factsheet were true.
 McDonald's considered this a legal victory, though it was tempered by the judge's endorsement of some of the allegations in the sheet.
 Specifically, Bell ruled that McDonald's endangered the health of their workers and customers by "misleading advertising", that they "exploit children", that they were "culpably responsible" in the infliction of unnecessary cruelty to animals, and they were "antipathetic" to unionisation and paid their workers low wages.
 Furthermore, although the decision awarded £60,000 to the company, McDonald's legal costs were much greater, and the defendants lacked the funds to pay it.
 Steel and Morris immediately appealed against the decision.

 In 1998 a documentary film was made about the case, also titled McLibel.
 This was updated in 2005 after the verdict of the final appeal.

-In September 1998, the pair sued the Metropolitan Police for disclosing confidential information to investigators hired by McDonald's and received £10,000 and an apology for the alleged disclosure.
+In September 1998, the pair sued the Metropolitan Police for disclosing confidential information to investigators hired by McDonald's and received £10,000 and an apology for the disclosure.